Why People Consider SFMC Alternatives

 The Alternatives, Honestly

-The trade-off: still enterprise-priced ($20k-200k/year), still require implementation.
-But modern architecture and less ecosystem lock-in.
+The trade-off: still enterprise-priced, still require implementation, and still need technical/data resources.
+But they offer modern architecture, deep channel coverage, and less Salesforce ecosystem lock-in.

-Klaviyo is email + SMS for e-commerce.
-Product recommendations, abandoned cart, Shopify integration.
-If you're retail and don't need full SFMC, Klaviyo delivers the essentials.
+Klaviyo is email + SMS for e-commerce with the deepest Shopify integration.
+Omnisend adds push notifications at a lower price point.
+If you're retail and don't need full SFMC, either delivers the essentials.

-The trade-off: e-commerce focused, no push notifications, gets expensive at 50k+ subscribers.
+The trade-off: e-commerce focused, gets expensive at scale.
 But self-serve and much faster to implement.

-HubSpot Marketing Hub is the most popular alternative for B2B companies.
-Inbound marketing, free CRM included, easier than SFMC.
+HubSpot Marketing Hub is the most popular alternative for B2B inbound.
+Marketo is the enterprise B2B option within the Adobe ecosystem.

 ActiveCampaign delivers excellent marketing automation at $49-149/month.
 CRM included, good automation builder, self-serve.